SystemsApproach/sdn/stratum.rst

 future management protocol.
 For this reason, it is the one we highlight in our description of the full SDN software stack.

-.. sidebar:: Cloud Best Practices

-	Our commentary on OpenConfig vs NETCONF is grounded in a fundamental tenet of SDN, which is about bringing best practices in cloud computing to the network.
-It involves big ideas like implementing the network control plane as a scalable cloud service, but it also includes more narrow benefits, such as using modern messaging frameworks like gRPC and protobufs.

-	The advantages in this particular case are tangible: (1) improved and optimized transport using HTTP/2 and protobuf-based marshalling instead of SSH plus hand-coded marshalling; (2) binary data encodings instead of text-based encoding; (3) diff-oriented data exchange instead of snapshot-based responses; and (4) native support for server push and client streaming.

 OpenConfig defines a hierarchy of object types.
 For example, the YANG model for network interfaces looks like this: